elizabeth-262/the-engdex/README.md

 # the engdex
-An online resource providing reliable and honest information about engineering niches.
+An online resource providing students with reliable and honest information about engineering niches.